panchenko-yuriy-alexandrovich/github-scanner/README.md

 # github-scanner
-scan github for repositories with speciifc names.
+Scan github for repositories with specific names.

 This API is scanning GihHub with GitHub API, calculates unique repo names and is returning current search and previous one with calculated difference.